CapitalRise Review

 The minimum lending amount is high at £1,000.

-CapitalRise approves just about enough facilities against unique property developments that you should be able to diversify a fair bit by dripping your money in over the course of a year.
-Ensure you don’t lend multiple times against the same development, as and when each developer draws down the next tranche of cash for carrying out the next phase in the development work.
+CapitalRise approves just about enough facilities against unique property developments for you to diversify by putting your money in over the course of a year.

 Does CapitalRise have an IFISA?